 Check every link and phone number

-We’ve all had the experience of calling a phone number to try to get something we need, only to hear a dial tone or “this number is no longer in service.”
-Not only is this experience frustrating, but it can also discourage families from reaching out for help in the future.
+We’ve all had the experience of calling a phone number for something we need, only to hear a dial tone or worse, “this number is no longer in service.”
+This is a frustrating experience for anyone, but it creates bigger challenges for families trying to get help.
+A disconnected number or broken website link can discourage families from reaching out to family resource centers in the future.

-Yes, building your basic list can be work.
-But once it’s complete, you’ll feel great knowing that you’re getting the right resources into families’ hands.
-One of our favorite things is to see the click counts rise as families access the resources our partners are sharing each week.
+Yes, building your basic resource guide can require additional work.
+But once it’s complete, you’ll feel great knowing that you’re connecting families to community resources at the right time and place.
+One of our favorite things to see is more and more families clicking on our partner’s shared resources each week.
+This data tells us and our partners that families are connected with the right support at the right time!

-Most of the families our partners serve are in a state of need, and many are unfortunately even in a state of crisis.
-Of our US partners where we have income data, 75% of children we served in June 2020 qualified as low-income.
-However, this doesn’t mean that families only want resources to meet their basic needs or respond to crises.
+Most of the families our partners serve are in a state of need.
+And many are unfortunately even in a state of crisis.
+Of our U.S. partners where we have household income data, 64% of children we served in June 2020 qualified as economically disadvantaged, historically referred to as ‘low-income families’.
+However, this doesn’t mean that families only seek community services that meet basic needs or only help in crises.

 - Activities to support and engage with their children